Explained: Is the euphoria around IPOs fading?

 There are actually very few IPOs that perform well long after listing, according to AK Prabhakar, Head of Research at IDBI Capital.

 "Many of the recent IPOs are not of great quality...
 It is just euphoria because of which everyone is applying and cashing out.
-But in reality, they will not wake money...
+But in reality, they will not make money in the long term...
 HNIs (high net worth individuals) will not be able to meet interest costs in many cases," he said.

 "Such IPOs are not going to benefit the market; If you see six months of one year after listing, very few debutants actually deliver," he told CNBC-TV18.com.